lucasw/ros_one2z/README.md

-# ros1vs2
+# ros1, ros2, zenoh

 Similar node graphs in vanilla/out-of-the-box ros1 and ros2 compared (except that ros1 is `one` version running on the latest Ubuntu, ros2 is `iron` or perhaps `rolling` on same OS), focus on localhost using python.
+Also serializing messages into zenoh.

 * Publish mupltiple topics of ~2000x1000 color images at 30Hz, make something moving in them
 * have a pipeline of 3 or 4 nodes that do operations on the images and publish a modified versions, or process pixels and publish a smaller message as a result- perhaps mask out a color or brightness level mask in the first step, then publish a simplified contour of the masked region in the next node